agindre/scala-lift-sample/README.md

 To create initial index and sample data click "Create Documents" (2 sample articles will be created.)

-To test search; enter "starcraft", "war*" or "*" to search box at top right and hit enter.
+To test search; enter "starcraft", "warcraft" or "*" to search box at top right and hit enter.

 ## Using with SearchBox.io